Terraform Best Practices: The 24 Practices You Should Adopt

 Practice 18: Use Terraform Import

-Tip 18: Even if you have resources that were provisioned manually, import them into Terraform.
+Even if you have provisioned resources manually, import them into Terraform.
 This way, you’ll be able to use Terraform to manage these resources in the future and throughout their lifecycle.

 Practice 19: Automate your Deployment with a CI / CD Pipeline

-Terraform automates a number of operations on its own.
-More specifically, it generates, modifies, and versions your cloud and on-prem resources.
-Using Terraform in the Continuous Integration and Continuous Delivery/Deployment( CI/CD) pipeline can improve your organization’s performance and assure consistent deployments, despite the fact that many teams use it locally.
+Terraform automates several operations independently.
+It generates, modifies, and versions your cloud and on-prem resources.
+Even though many teams use Terraform locally, using it in the CI/CD pipeline can improve your organization’s performance and ensure consistent deployments.

 Running Terraform locally implies that all dependencies are in place: Terraform is installed and available on the local machine, and providers are kept in the .terraform directory.
 This is not the case when you move to stateless pipelines.
 One of the most frequent solutions is to use a Docker image with a Terraform binary.

 Terraform can be run in a container environment with configuration files mounted as a Docker volume once the environment has been constructed.
-Development teams can use the continuous integration workflow to automate, self-test, fast produce, clone and distribute software.
-You can limit the number of problems that occur as deployments migrate between environments by incorporating environment creation and cleanup into your CI/CD pipelines.
-This way,seeing as your infrastructure is documented, your team can communicate, review, and deploy it utilizing automated pipelines rather than manual orchestration.
+Development teams can use the continuous integration workflow to automate, self-test, fast produce, clone, and distribute software.
+By incorporating environment creation and cleanup into your CI/CD pipelines, you can limit the number of problems that occur as deployments migrate between environments.
+This way, seeing your infrastructure is documented, your team can communicate, review, and deploy it utilizing automated pipelines rather than manual orchestration.

-Terraform defines infrastructure as code, therefore there’s no reason not to follow software development best practices.
-Validating planned infrastructure changes, testing infrastructure early in the development process, and implementing continuous delivery make as much sense for infrastructure as it does for application code.
-In our opinion, the Terraform and CI/CD integration is one of the must-have Terraform best practices to keep your organization up and running.
+Terraform defines infrastructure as code, so there’s no reason not to follow software development best practices.
+Validating planned infrastructure changes, testing infrastructure early in the development process, and implementing continuous delivery make as much sense for infrastructure as they do for application code.
+The Terraform and CI/CD integration is one of the must-have Terraform best practices to keep your organization up and running.

-Finally, since you will be storing Terraform code in Source Code Management (SCM) systems while implementing CI/CD, here are a few points to help you decide on whether you should keep Terraform code in the same repository as application code or in a separate infrastructure repository.
+Finally, since you will be storing Terraform code in Source Code Management (SCM) systems while implementing CI/CD, here are a few points to help you decide whether to keep Terraform code in the same repository as application code or in a separate infrastructure repository.

-1. The Terraform and application code are combined into one unit, which makes it easy to maintain by a single team.
+1. The Terraform and application code are combined into one unit, which makes it easy for a single team to maintain.

 2. If you have a specialized infrastructure team, a separate repository for infrastructure is more convenient seeing as it’s an independent project.